daniel-thompson/tiny-manager/README.md

 Hardware setup
 --------------

-The firmware can be easily ported but has been tested on an small STM32F103C8T6 based breakout board.
+The firmware can be easily ported but has been most heavily tested on STM32F103C8T6 based breakout boards.
 Connections required are:

 - USB to host computer
 - 5v and GND to relay board